|09 Jun, 2023

-Polly spends a lot of her time sleeping in her catcave away from attention and when given the chance, takes up a lot of ‘cat tv’ through the window.
+Polly spends a lot of her time away from attention, sleeping in hidden away, however also when given the chance, takes up a lot of ‘cat tv’ through the window.
 Lounging in a sunny catio would be a dopamine delight for Polly.

 When active, she will turn ‘loose parts’ into play and then bat miscellaneous items around the house, or do zoomies up and down the hall.

-Polly is not a ‘wet’ food cat… she simply turns her nose up a the various wet food options, including roast chicken or warmed salmon.
+Polly is not a ‘wet’ food cat… While she has been given opportunities to try it, Polly might have a lick or three of warmed up wet food, and then she simply turns her nose up at the options, including roast chicken or warmed salmon.
 She does though, devour flavored kibbles and plays ‘hunti’ with ‘treat’ kibble placed in the middle of her dish.

 Polly was recently tested with a very polite greyhound, and emphatically told that pooch where to go.
 (He is still in therapy at his own home) So definitely is not a dog pal.

-Polly is also not a ‘lap’ cat, or long to ‘hold’ cat… she will accept affection, however she needs to feel secure with all feet on floor or a bench (back of sofa??) and will keep the attendant petting for hours.
+Polly is not a ‘lap’ cat, or long to ‘hold’ cat… and she has spent many a night sleeping at foot of bed.
+She is approachable, will accept affection, however she needs to feel secure with all feet on floor or a bench (back of sofa??).

-Polly’s ideal home would be with older kids who understand to ‘leave her be’ instead of chasing… or with independent pawrents.
+Polly’s ideal home would be with with independent pawrents or with older mature children (teens) who understand to ‘leave her be’ instead of chasing…